-EnLink’s commitment to social responsibility extends beyond operational excellence to include financial contributions and employee volunteerism.
-We empower our employees to support worthy causes through volunteer initiatives and community partnerships with charitable organizations making positive impacts in the areas of education, health and human services, and community development.
+EnLink’s commitment to social responsibility includes our commitment to safety, economic development, and employee volunteerism.
+EnLink employees are encouraged to support worthy causes that make positive impacts in the areas of education, health and human services, and community development.
 Special consideration is given to nonprofits that serve diverse populations.

-We are proud of the many examples of EnLink's good corporate citizenship, including partnerships with homeless and domestic violence support groups, children’s hospitals, volunteer fire departments, and many other organizations dedicated to social progress and community service.
+We are proud of the many examples of EnLink's good corporate citizenship, including partnerships with homeless and domestic violence support groups, volunteer fire departments, food banks, and many other organizations dedicated to social progress and community service.

 Supporting Local Economies

-- Employed more than 1,000 people and utilized approximately 6,000 contractors across the seven states in which we live and work
+- Employed more than 1,000 people and utilized an average of approximately 2,800 contractors across the seven states in which we live and work

-- Spent over $500 million with over 2,000 suppliers to drive our operations; we strive to work with local suppliers when possible to support the local economies where we live and work
+- Spent approximately $429 million with over 2,600 suppliers; we strive to work with local suppliers when possible to support the local economies where we live and work

 Human and Labor Rights